Programs

 Confidential Address Program

-The goal of the Confidential Address Program (CAP), as established by the 1997 Nevada State Legislature, is to assist victims fleeing abusive situations and attempting a fresh start for themselves and their children.
+The goal of the Confidential Address Program (CAP) assists victims of abusive situations who are attempting a fresh start for themselves and their children.

 Grant Management Unit (GMU)